jimmychang851129/linebot-test/README.md

 4. After obtain https url from step 3.
 Copy the url and paste it to the webhook field on line developer webpage

-5. create a richmenu through postman, sorry for the inconvenience Orz
+5. create a richmenu through postman, sorry for the inconvenience Orz.
+The image used is image/2.png, and the richmenu.json file is the richmenu format used. **richmenu_postrequest.json** provides sample post request to Line platform to create richmenu.

 ### method2 : Docker + ngrok